-- the school will not be responsible for my son/daughter when he/she has signed out of school if he/she does not have afternoon lessons or on the 'non-taught lesson day', unless he/she is required to be in school in which case I will have been informed. - unless my son/daughter has a pre-arranged tutorial, he/she will not need to attend morning tutor or period 1 if he/she does not have a taught lesson. - please note the supervised private study facility will be available period 1 students just need to swipe in in the Main Study Area downstairs. - I understand that my son/daughter is required to remain on site during periods 2 and 3 Monday to Thursday
+- the school will not be responsible for my son/daughter when he/she has signed out of school if he/she does not have lessons or on the 'non-taught lesson day', unless he/she is required to be in school in which case I will have been informed. - Unless my son/daughter has a pre-arranged tutorial, he/she will not need to attend morning tutor or period 1 if he/she does not have a taught lesson. - Please note the supervised private study facility will be available period 1 students just need to swipe in in the Main Study Area downstairs. - I understand that my son/daughter is required to remain on site during periods 1, 2 and 3 Monday to Thursday

 My son/daughter has the following medical issues of which you should be aware:

-Signade 1

-Signed: Data
+Signed:

-Student
+Student Date

 Parent/Carer Date

-Assistant Headteacher Date